-- 1. At the end of the Fall semester, returning students apply for an internship using the Field Application Form, located in IPT. - 2.
-Once the student completes the form and submits an updated resume, they sign up for an interview with the Director of Field Education, the Title IV-E Coordinator, or the Pathways Distance Education Field Coordinator. - 3.
+- 1. At the end of the Fall quarter, returning students apply for an internship using the Field Application Form, located in IPT.
+If the student is Title IV-E stipend recipient the student will have an additional application and process to complete. - 2.
+Once the student completes the form and submits an updated copy of their resume, they sign up for an interview with the Director of Field Education, the Title IV-E Coordinator, or the Pathways Distance Education Field Coordinator. - 3.
 The interview will provide the student with one referral to an agency based upon the student's chosen specialization, with consideration given to the student's previous experience, geographical accessibility, long range career goals, areas of special interest, and the availability of placements.
-An Interview Confirmation form will be sent to the agency via email advising the agency of the student referral.
+An Interview Confirmation form will be sent to the agency via e-mail advising the agency of the student referral.